switcherapi/switcher-client-java/README.md

 #optional
 switcher.environment -> Environment name
-switcher.offline -> true/false When offline, it will only use a local snapshot file switcher.snapshot.location -> Folder from where snapshots will be saved/read switcher.snapshot.auto -> true/false Automated lookup for snapshot when loading the application switcher.snapshot.skipvalidation -> true/false Skip snapshotValidation() that can be used for UT executions switcher.snapshot.updateinterval -> Enable the Snapshot Auto Update given an interval of time - e.g. 1s (s: seconds, m: minutes) switcher.silent -> true/false Contingency in case of some problem with connectivity with the API switcher.retry -> Time given to the module to re-establish connectivity with the API - e.g. 5s (s: seconds - m: minutes - h: hours) switcher.truststore.path -> Path to the truststore file switcher.truststore.password -> Truststore password switcher.timeout -> Time in ms given to the API to respond - 3000 default value
+switcher.offline -> true/false When offline, it will only use a local snapshot switcher.snapshot.location -> Folder from where snapshots will be saved/read switcher.snapshot.auto -> true/false Automated lookup for snapshot when initializing the client switcher.snapshot.skipvalidation -> true/false Skip snapshotValidation() that can be used for UT executions switcher.snapshot.updateinterval -> Enable the Snapshot Auto Update given an interval of time - e.g. 1s (s: seconds, m: minutes) switcher.silent -> Enable contigency given the time for the client to retry - e.g. 5s (s: seconds - m: minutes - h: hours) switcher.truststore.path -> Path to the truststore file switcher.truststore.password -> Truststore password switcher.timeout -> Time in ms given to the API to respond - 3000 default value